 - 1 in 4 species are at risk of extinction

-- Species populations have decreased 60% since the mid-20th century
+- Species populations have decreased by over 60% since the mid-20th century

 We have known about this problem for some time and there have been previous attempts to conserve wildlife and restore nature.
 Yet even with these efforts we have not reached these global targets.